-Whether you met socially or via a flirt website, being with a depressed partner can be a considerable struggle.
+Whether you met socially or ONLINE, being with a depressed partner can be a considerable struggle.
 But relationships have to cope with all sorts of adverse physical illnesses, from supporting a partner who has survived a serious car accident that has left injuries, to someone having received a cancer diagnosis.
 Why should mental illness be any different?
 All you have to do is become familiar with the coping mechanisms, and here are five you should definitely be aware of.

 Dealing with depression

 One of the worst things any sufferer can hear is the suggestion they ‘pull themselves together,’ as if depression is on a par with laziness.
 Ridiculous notions like that are an unfortunate hangover from a time when mental ill-health was stigmatized by those who were ignorant of the facts.
 If your partner is depressed your prime response must be empathy.
 You’ll need to accept and understand the low feelings they have, no matter how absurd they might seem to you.

 In a relationship where one party is undergoing these issues, there will be an imbalance.
 There will be increased levels of support required by one partner, while the other finds themself needing to make sacrifices.
 Perhaps social events have to be declined and opportunities like business trips or holidays put on hold.
 But it is important the depression does not become the sole focus.
 Obviously you are having to support your partner when they are feeling unwell, but this should not be to the detriment of your own needs and aspirations.